Telestai-Project/telestai/CONTRIBUTING.md

 Release Policy
 --------------

-The RavenQT-SIG selects a release manager for each Ravencoin release.
+The RavenQT-SIG selects a release manager for each Telestai release.

 Copyright
 ---------